 Futuristic, unparalleled ski slope and recreational hill on top of a new resource handling centre.

 Spectacular and innovative in the true sense of the words.
-That’s Amager Bakke / Copenhill – the artificial ski slope and recreational hiking area set to open in December 2018, built on top of the new waste management centre.
+That’s Amager Bakke / Copenhill – the artificial ski slope and recreational hiking area set to open in the spring 2019, built on top of the new waste management centre.